tomjoht/tomjoht.github.io/_posts/2022/5/2022-05-07-one-month-in-without-a-smartphone.md

 When did we all start reading exclusively on screens in the first place?
 Screens are too distracting.
 Not only are there dozens of links to click on each page, there's no investment to stay on the screen for any prolonged period of time.
 As a result, it's too easy to jump from page to page, task to task, until I'm scatterbrained and unfocused.
 When I print something out, I can take my focus off the screen and read more linearly in a prolonged way.
 It's a much more enjoyable experience to read offline.

 While initially I developed a distaste for smartphone screens (due their attention-wrecking influence), I've become more distrustful of screens in general, including computer screens.
 When I look around me, it seems that everyone is focused on screens of some sort almost all day long.
 In the morning, we eat breakfast looking at our smartphones, then we sit at our desks and stare at the computer screens all day at work, then in the evenings we look at TV screens for entertainment.
-Those driving new cars often have huge multi-color infotainment screens as well (e.g. look at any Tesla).
+Those driving new cars often have huge multi-color infotainment screens as well (e.g., look at any Tesla).
 Is this what life has come to &mdash; to always be looking at screens?

 I do feel a growing cognitive dissonance about technology in general.
 Since moving away from smartphones was so pleasing, I keep wondering, what else can I abandon?
 How else can I move back into the 90s or early 2000s with tech?
 Do I start composing blog posts longhand?
 Do I explore vinyl records?